Lake Louise Hikes: 10 Trails We Recommend as Locals

 Without question, Lake Louise is one of the most beautiful places in Banff National Park.
-The soaring, glacier-covered mountains hugging the shoreline of Lake Louise, with her brilliant turquoise water color, must be seen to be believed.
+The soaring, glacier-covered mountains hugging the shoreline of Lake Louise, with its brilliant turquoise water, must be seen to be believed.
 Although it’s possible to enjoy the beauty of this glacial Banff lake from the shoreline, we highly recommend you enjoy at least one of these amazing Lake Louise hikes during your visit.

 Despite the towering mountain landscape, there’s a Lake Louise hiking trail for all skill levels.
 Nearly everyone can enjoy the easy stroll along the lakeshore trail or the climb up to the Fairview Lookout, while more experienced hikers will enjoy more challenging trails such as the Big Beehive and Sheol Valley.
 There is a Lake Louise hiking trail for all abilities and you should include at least one in your Lake Louise itinerary!